 The refinery complex will also house sulfur recovery and hydrogen generation facilities and a polypropylene unit.
 Comprising two steam methane reformer (SMR) units, the hydrogen generation facility will generate 200,000Nm³/h of hydrogen and steam to produce sulfur-free fuels.

 The other processing units at the refinery include the STRATCO® alkylation unit, the MECS® sulphuric acid regeneration (SAR) unit, the MECS® DynaWave® sulfur recovery unit, and the BELCO® EDV® fluid catalytic cracking unit.
-The refinery is designed to produce up to 50 million liters of gasoline and 15 million liters of diesel a day.
+The refinery is designed to produce up to 50 million litres of gasoline and 15 million litres of diesel a day.

 The refinery is expected to produce 10.4 million tonnes (Mt) of gasoline, 4.6 Mt of diesel, and 4 Mt of jet fuel a year.
 It will also produce 0.69Mt of polypropylene, 0.24Mt of propane, 32,000t of Sulphur, and 0.5Mt of carbon black feed yearly.
 Furthermore, the refinery will generate electricity of up to 12,000MegaWatts.

 A group of local and international banks led by Standard Chartered Bank provided a US $3.3bn syndicated loan facility for the project.
 Furthermore, the United States Trade and Development Agency provided a US $0.997M training grant for the human resource development for the refinery operation.